 Mitra completed her legal studies at New York University School of Law, where she was a Root-Tilden-Kern / Filomen D'Agostino Scholar and an Institute for International Law and Justice / Hugo Grotius Scholar.
-She received her LL.M. in International Legal Studies in 2011; her thesis examined the human collateral consequences of post-September 11 counterterrorism law and policy, using the control order regime in the U.K. as a case study.
-Mitra earned her JD, cum laude,in 2008, serving as the Senior Notes Editor of the New York University Law Review in 2007-08.
+She received her LL.M. in International Legal Studies in 2012; her thesis examined the human "collateral consequences" of post-September 11 counterterrorism law and policy, using the control order regime in the U.K. as a case study.
+Mitra earned her JD, cum laude, in 2008, serving as the Senior Notes Editor of the New York University Law Review in 2007-08.
 She also holds a MSc in Politics of the World Economy from the London School of Economics, where she was a Fulbright Scholar, received the department's award for best dissertation, and graduated first in her class.
-She received a double BA in international development studies and history from the University of California at Los Angeles, graduating summa cum laude with election to Phi Beta Kappa.
+She received a double BA in international development studies and history from the University of California, Los Angeles, graduating summa cum laude with election to Phi Beta Kappa.
 While at UCLA, Mitra spent a semester abroad in Havana, Cuba.

 Following graduation, Mitra clerked for Judge Betty B. Fletcher of the Ninth Circuit Court of Appeals in Seattle, Washington and for Judge Margaret M. Morrow of the U.S. District Court for the Central District of California in downtown Los Angeles, California.
 Mitra also was the inaugural Nadine Strossen Fellow at the ACLU's National Security Project in New York City from 2011-2013.